PostHog/posthog.com/contents/tutorials/regex-basics.md

 You can use regex to match dates, specifically, a range of dates like a week or month.
 This is useful if you want to find events, signups, or users properties in a specific time frame.

-If you wanted to create a cohort of users who signed up in September of 2022, you can use `2022-09-.+`.
+If you want to create a cohort of users who signed up in September of 2022, for example, you can use `2022-09-.+`.
 This will match any date in September of 2022.
 The `.+` at the end means any number of characters after the date.

 ![Cohort](../images/tutorials/regex-basics/cohort.png)

-This is also useful if you wanted a range of dates.
+This is also useful if you want a range of dates.
 You can use the square brackets to specify a range of dates.
 For example, if you wanted sign ups between April 5-9th in 2022, you can use `2022-04-0[5-9]+`.

 ### Matching URL patterns

 One of the most popular uses of regex in PostHog is matching URL patterns.
 This is useful if you have a URL scheme for pages of the same type.

 For example, if you wanted to get stats from every tutorial on PostHog, use `https:\/\/posthog\.com\/tutorials\/.+`.
-This pattern needed a bunch of backslashes `\` to escape characters.
+This pattern needs a bunch of backslashes `\` to escape characters.
 Without this, regex would recognize the forward slashes and periods as different symbols.

 ![URL](../images/tutorials/regex-basics/url.png)

 Regex can also be used to match multiple pages with the same URL structure and a variable ID.
-For example, if you had a blog edit page with an ID in the middle of the string, something like like `example.com/blog/{id}/edit`, you could use `example.com\/blog\/.+\/edit`.
+For example, if you had a blog edit page with an ID in the middle of the string, something like `example.com/blog/{id}/edit`, then you could use the following regex pattern `example.com\/blog\/.+\/edit`.

 ### Combining domains